JohnDeifel/SecurityWebScanner/README.md

     * @ symbol found in URL
     * Redirecting using "//"
     * Adding Prefix or Suffix Separated by (-) to the Domain
+    * Presence of ASCII characters similar to the English alphabet